dahanbn/Yet-Another-Launcher/README.md

 The configuration is written in [JSON](https://en.wikipedia.org/wiki/JSON) as usual for Sublime Text settings.

 You need a top level JSON-object called `launchers`.
 Under it you have to create different launcher objects.
 In the example you see a launcher called `default`.

+YAL supports expanding of ~ / ~user on all operating systems, and the expansion of the following Windows environment variables on Windows: %USERPROFILE%, %APPDATA%, %LOCALAPPDATA%, %PUBLIC%, %WINDIR%, %SYSTEMROOT%, %TEMP%, %TMP%, %USERNAME%

 ```js
 {